 Jamaica Inn, Cornwall

-The Jamaica Inn was the inspiration for the book by Daphne Du Maurier and has a long history of smugglers and intrigue, and it even has its own resident ghost.
+The Jamaica Inn was the inspiration for the book by Daphne Du Maurier and has a long history of smugglers and intrigue.
+It even has its own resident ghost.
 Have a run in with the murdered stranger yourself, or attend the popular Murder Mystery.
 You can look around the smuggling and Du Maurier museums too.

 VisitEngland would like to invite you to take part in a short survey about our website.